man helps friend with addiction and depression

 Addiction and depression often go hand in hand.
 This dual diagnosis makes everything more complicated because one may affect the other.
 If a depressed person is left untreated, they may find themselves reaching for coping mechanisms and self medicate to help them deal with this issue.
 Their depression brings the possibility of an addiction of some kind; drug addiction is a common one.
 When individuals are addicted to drugs, it can affect their mental and emotional stability and cause depression.
 What they are doing to soothe themselves can escalate their issues and even trigger new ones.

 Treatment and recovery from either problem can be rough, but it can be an uphill climb if dealing with a dual diagnosis.
 The first step is to have a serious conversation with that person and talk about their issues.
-The following will help you understand some things that can be involved in an individual’s recovery from drug addiction when the addict also suffers from depression.
+The following will help you understand some things that can be involved in an individual’s recovery from drug addiction when the person with addiction also lives with depression.

 Finding a facility and program tailored to the needs of the individual is one of the many vital factors that will help that person on the road to recovery.
 If a person is dealing with a dual diagnosis, they need a place to handle both problems simultaneously, so they do not work against them.
 The facility needs to have specific care for any mental illness the person might be experiencing.
 A general or incorrect treatment will not be beneficial.
 If that person, for example, is dealing with schizophrenia, they would need different help than someone who deals with anxiety or depression.